cssu/cssu.ca-old/firstyearguide/index.md

 The good news is that you can qualify for University of Toronto Financial Aid (UTAPS), and the great thing about this program is that you don’t have to do anything after your first-year – it justs uses your OSAP data including your family income and other things (if you are from another province/country check the UTAPS site for instructions on how to apply and criteria).
 If your OSAP data is low enough, you can get extra money (free money) paid towards your tuition.
 However, you won’t know this magical amount till late September/early October, though it can be pretty substantial in certain cases ($4,000+ depending on need).

-There are also lots of scholarships if you qualify for them (check Google’s scholarships, or visit the UGO for more details on computer science undergraduate scholarships visit [here](http://www.artsci.utoronto.ca/current/scholarships/scholarships-by-department/undergraduate-scholarships-computer-science)).
-Also, check out your college for more financial aid (bursaries) and scholarships.
-Your college registrar is there to help you out, too!
+There are also lots of scholarships available for you, so you should definitely check if you qualify for them (check Google’s scholarships, or visit the UGO for more details on computer science undergraduate scholarships.
+Alternatively, you can also visit [here](http://www.artsci.utoronto.ca/current/scholarships/scholarships-by-department/undergraduate-scholarships-computer-science) for more details).
+Also, consider checking out your college registrar for more financial aid options (bursaries and scholarships!).

 ## Parting Words